georgehara/Arca/README.md

 ## DEMO

-"Automated.Arca.Demo.WebApi" is a demo application which displays in the browser the logs generated by the ARCA manager.
+`Automated.Arca.Demo.WebApi` is a demo application which displays in the browser the logs generated by the ARCA manager.

 Here is a sample output:

 ```
-Created instance of 'CollectorLogger' at 2020-08-23T00:42:42
+Created instance of 'CollectorLogger' at 2020-08-25T01:02:33
 Using the assembly name prefix list: 'Automated.Arca.'
 Assembly names to exclude:
 Excluded types: